cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

    $ cms register update --kind=google --service=Storage --filename=~/.cloudmesh/security/google.json bucket=cloudmesh-bucket

-Note: The cloudmesh-bucket will be used as default storage bucket.
+Note: The cloudmesh-bucket will be used as the default storage bucket.

 Register Google Volume
 ~~~~~~~~~~~~~~~~~~~~~~